 When you feel guilt instead of shame, you see the occasional error as separate from who you are.
 You're still a good person, and you can make amends when you do something wrong.
 Essentially, everyone makes mistakes from time to time.
 It's part of being human, and it's healthy to accept that.
 Overwhelming feelings of guilt can quickly turn into shame, but if you can deal with your guilt in a healthy way instead of letting it spiral out of control, it can have some powerful benefits.

 While guilt is easier to handle than shame, it can still require thought and effort.
 When you're trying to work through guilt, here's what you need to do.

 Sometimes, making amends is easy.
 You simply apologize and make reparations.
-In the example where you got too much change from the cashier, you could just say, "I'm sorry.
+In the example where you feel guilt because you got too much change from the cashier, you could just say, "I'm sorry.
 Let me return the extra change."

 Take a Problem-Solving Approach

 Instead of beating yourself up with guilt or getting angry with others, it's more productive to look for solutions.
 If you've done something that you consider wrong, what can you do to make things right?
 If you can't make amends with the person you wronged, is there something else you can do for others like them.